avinashbabudonthu/core-java-practice/notes.md

 	* Constants
 * All small seperated with dot
 	* package names

+## OOPS concepts
+* Encapsulation
+* Inheritance
+* Polymorphism
+### Polymorphism
+* process of defining multiple functionalities with the same name with in the same class or sub class
+* Types
+	* Static polymorphism
+	* Dynamic polymorphism
+* Static Polymorphism
+	* Overloading
+* Dynamic Polymorphism
+	* Overriding

 ## Access specifiers
 * public: accessible every where
 * private: accessible with in the class